-The rest of the controls — the trigger, the magazine release, the slide stop and the takedown lever — feel identical to every other Glock.
-I clocked my 44’s trigger at 6.0 pounds, which is just over the factory’s claimed weight of 5.85 pounds (26 Newtons).
+The rest of the controls — the trigger, the magazine release, the slide stop, and the takedown lever — feel identical to every other Glock.
+I clocked my 44’s trigger at 6.0 pounds, just over the factory’s claimed weight of 5.85 pounds (26 Newtons).

 BONUS OFFER: Get your free shooting range targets to print at home!

 Get your free targets to print at home!